Tombs of the Kings (Jerusalem): Public access

+In 2009 the site was closed to the public to facilitate a restoration project.

-On May 15, 2019, Hekdesh, a Jewish organisation (Association Hekdesh du Tombeau des rois), hired Gilles-William Goldnadel, a French lawyer, and took the French government to court.
+On 15 May 2019, Hekdesh, a Jewish organisation (Association Hekdesh du Tombeau des rois), hired Gilles-William Goldnadel, a French lawyer, and took the French government to court.
 Goldnadel tried to prove that the site, after being purchased in 1878 by a French-Jewish woman, Berthe Amélie Bertrand, or by the brothers Péreire, French-Jewish bankers, was left to the French state on condition that the Jews would preserve the right to visit the site (see below at History).
 Goldnadel also hopes to reclaim the sarcophagus of queen Helena of Adiabene, presently housed at the Louvre.

 On June 27, 2019, the French consulate in Jerusalem reopened the site to visitors purchasing tickets in advance.
+The site was closed after protests at the site by ultra-Orthodox Jews who wanted to pray there, because they said it is the burial place of important historical individuals, among them the father-in-law of Rabbi Akiva.
+As of May 2024, the site was under renovation.

 General layout

 From street level a hewn staircase, measuring 9 m in width and having a length of 30 m, descends into a carved courtyard.
 Alongside the staircase there is built a drainage system and cisterns.
 The main courtyard sinks down to a depth of 8.5 m within the bedrock and has a total measurement of approximately 27 m x 26 m.
 The portal is on its western façade and is ascended by a flight of three steps.
 In front of the burial cave formerly stood two pillars and two pilasters carved in the rock face and which are now scarcely visible.
 Above the portal is a Doric frieze, made of metopes and triglyphs, with a cluster of grapes in the center and wreaths of acanthus leaves next to it.
 A leaf plexus extends along the architrave.

 The inner tomb is made-up of a complex labyrinth consisting of eight chambers, with a total of 48 burial niches, some of which formerly contained decorated sarcophagi.
 The chambers of the royal tomb are made with both kokhim (burial niches) in the old Jewish style, and arcosolia in the Roman fashion.